rhit-netsos/netsec-public/docs/labs/lab4.md

 that allows you to do so, namely `hping3`.
 Check out the man page for `hping3` for a full list of what you can do.
 Below we list out a few things that are useful for our experiment.

-{:.highlight}
-If `hping3` is not installed, you can install it using `apt update && apt install -y hping3 man`.

 1. To generate a TCP syn packet at port 9587 you can use;
    `hping3 -c 1 -S -p 9587 server` on the client container.